moriamsulaimon/UNDP-Accelerator-Labs/README.md

 ## An Analysis of UNDP Accelerator Labs Innovations
-An analysis of the United Nations Development Programme (UNDP) Accelerator Labs Network to acknowledge the importance of local solutions found in communities found in many communities which contribute to achieving UNDP’s ambitious mission.
-The dataset is analyzed using Python and Excel, while Power BI is used for the visualization.
+An analysis of the United Nations Development Programme (UNDP) Accelerator Labs Network to acknowledge the importance of local solutions found within local communities which contribute to achieving UNDP’s ambitious mission.
+The dataset is cleaned and analyzed using Excel and Python, while Power BI is used for the visualization.

 ### Dataset
 This project is by [Viz for Social Good](https://www.vizforsocialgood.com/) for the UNDP Accelerator Labs.